Close

 Direction

 Sri Honnammadevi Temple is inside the cave.
-Sri Gavi Gangadhareshwara Temple is also inside the cave.
+Sri Gavi Gangadhare Temple is also inside the cave.
 Gavi means Cave, Gangadhareshwara means Parameshwara having Gange on the top.
-Every year in the month of January on the day of Sankranthi festival, the marriage function of Sri Gangadhareshwara and Sri Honnammadevi (Parvathi) is conducted.
-At that time Ganga holy water will come from the rock at the top of hill and that holy water is used for the dhare ritual (solemnise) of the marriage function.
+Every January, on the day of Sankranthi festival, the marriage function of Sri Gangadhareshwara and Sri Honnammadevi (Parvathi) is conducted.
+At that time it is claimed Ganga holy water comes from the rock at the top of hill and that holy water is used to solemnise the dhare ritual of the marriage function.

 How to Reach: